-Prior to COVID-19 vaccines being available for children, UNICEF and WHO developed guidance on how to minimise transmission in schools and keep schools open.[4]
+Prior to COVID-19 vaccines being available for children, UNICEF and WHO developed guidance on how to minimise transmission in schools and keep schools open.[3]
 These recommendations are still applicable, even with vaccines now being available.
-The CDC recommends layering multiple prevention strategies, including: promoting vaccination; consistent and correct use of masks; physical distancing; screening for prompt identification of cases; improved ventilation; handwashing and respiratory etiquette; staying home when sick and getting tested; contact tracing in combination with isolation and quarantine; and routine cleaning with disinfection under certain conditions.[65]
-Studies of SARS-CoV-2 transmission in schools that consistently implemented layered prevention strategies have shown success in limiting transmission in schools, even when testing of close contacts has been incomplete.
-[65] In June 2020 the Harvard School of Public Health published "Healthy Schools Risk Reduction Strategies for Reopening Schools" which outlined a range of mitigation strategies under the themes of healthy classrooms, healthy buildings, healthy policies, healthy schedules and healthy activities.[91]
+The CDC recommends layering multiple prevention strategies, including: promoting vaccination, consistent and correct use of masks, physical distancing, screening for prompt identification of cases, improved ventilation, handwashing and respiratory etiquette, staying home when sick and getting tested, contact tracing in combination with isolation and quarantine, and routine cleaning with disinfection under certain conditions.[66]
+Studies of SARS-CoV-2 transmission in schools that consistently implemented layered prevention strategies have shown success in limiting transmission in schools, even when testing of close contacts has been incomplete.[66]
+In June 2020 the Harvard School of Public Health published "Healthy Schools Risk Reduction Strategies for Reopening Schools" which outlined a range of mitigation strategies under the themes of healthy classrooms, healthy buildings, healthy policies, healthy schedules and healthy activities.[92]

-The Pfizer COVID-19 vaccine for 5-11 year olds
+The Pfizer COVID-19 vaccine for 5-11-year-olds

-A phase 3 randomised control trial was conducted to assess the safety, immunogenicity and efficacy of two doses of the Pfizer Comirnaty (BNT162b2) vaccine ('the Pfizer vaccine') administered 21 days apart in children aged 6 months to 11 years, with findings thus far published for 5-11-year-olds.[92]
+A phase 3 randomised control trial was conducted to assess the safety, immunogenicity and efficacy of two doses of the Pfizer Comirnaty (BNT162b2) vaccine ('the Pfizer vaccine') administered 21 days apart in children aged 6 months to 11 years, with findings thus far published for 5-11-year-olds.[93]

-During the phase 1 study from 24 March through 14 April 2021, a total of 48 children 5-to-11 years of age received 10 $\mu$ g, 20 $\mu$ g, or 30 $\mu$ g of the Pfizer vaccine (16 children at each dose level).
-For the phase 1 trial, a total of 50 children 5 to 11 years of age were screened for inclusion at four US sites, and 48 received escalating doses of the Pfizer vaccine.
+During the phase 1 study from 24 March through 14 April 2021, a total of 48 children 5-11 years of age received 10 μ g, 20 μ g, or 30 μ g of the Pfizer vaccine (16 children at each dose level).
+For the phase 1 trial, a total of 50 5-11-year-olds were screened for inclusion at four US sites, and 48 received escalating doses of the Pfizer vaccine.
 Half the children were male, 79% were White, 6% were Black, 10% were Asian, and 8% were Hispanic or Latinx.
 The mean age was 7.9 years.
-Based on reactogenicity and immunogenicity, a dose level of 10 $\mu$ g was selected for further study.[92]
+Based on reactogenicity and immunogenicity, a dose level of 10 μ g was selected for further study.[93]

-In the phase 2/3 trial, participants were randomly assigned in a 2:1 ratio to receive two doses of either the Pfizer vaccine at 10ug or placebo.
-A total of 2268 children were randomly assigned to receive the Pfizer vaccine (1517 children) or placebo (751 children).
-At data cut-off, the median follow-up was 2.3 months.
-[92] The trial was run across 81 sites in the US, Spain, Finland and Poland.
+In the phase 2/3 trial, a total of 2268 children were randomly assigned in a 2:1 ratio to receive two doses of either the Pfizer vaccine at 10 μ g (1517 children) or placebo (751 children).
+At data cut-off, the median follow-up was 2.3 months.[93]
+The trial was run across 81 sites in the US, Spain, Finland and Poland.
 Overall, 52% were male, 79% were White, 6% were Black, 6% were Asian, and 21% were Hispanic or Latinx.

 The mean age was 8.2 years; 20% of children had coexisting conditions (including 12% with obesity and approximately 8% with asthma), and 9% were SARS-CoV-2-positive at baseline.
-Apart from younger age and a lower percentage of Black and Hispanic or Latinx 5-to-11-year-olds (6% and 18%, respectively) than 16-to-25-year-olds (12% and 36%, respectively), demographic characteristics were similar among the 5-to-11-year-old and 16-to-25-year-old Pfizer recipients who were included in the immunobridging subset.[92]
+Apart from younger age and a lower percentage of Black and Hispanic or Latinx 5-11-year-olds (6% and 18%, respectively) than 16-25-year-olds (12% and 36%, respectively), demographic characteristics were similar among the 5-11-year-old and 16-25-year-old Pfizer recipients who were included in the immunobridging subset.[93]

 Children with no or stable pre-existing conditions were eligible to participate, except those with an immunocompromising or immunodeficiency disorder, those with a history of MIS-C, or those receiving immunosuppressive therapy (including cytotoxic agents and systemic glucocorticoids).
-In addition, in the phase 1 study, children with a previous clinical or virologic COVID-19 diagnosis were excluded.[92]
+In addition, in the phase 1 study, children with a previous clinical or virologic COVID-19 diagnosis were excluded.[93]